Kkevsterrr/geneva_website/content/posts/iran-whitelister.md

 - These systems rendered almost all existing censorship-evasion tool deployments (VPNs, Tor, Proxies, etc) extremely/unusably slow in Iran.
 - Geneva has defeats for these systems: see our Github page [here](https://github.com/Kkevsterrr/geneva).

-In this article, we will describe these systems, how they work, and how they can be defeated.
+In this article, we will describe the protocol whitelister, how it works, and how it can be defeated.
 As of time of writing, the mass degradation has stopped, but the protocol whitelister is still in effect.
 (Last Sunday 12:46pm)

 ---

 # Protocol Whitelisting

 - Iran's protocol whitelisting system works only over TCP on port 53, 80, 443, and has fingerprints it matches for DNS, HTTP, and HTTPS.
-Each protocol is not bound to is associated port; the whitelister will match all three protocols on amy of the three ports.
+Each protocol is not bound to is associated port; the whitelister will match all three protocols on any of the three ports.
 - It is not bidirectional.
 This means that it only affects connections where the client is inside Iran, making it more challenging for researchers to probe and study from outside the country.
 - The whitelister monitors the first two packets from the client.
 If any packet within that time window matches a protocol fingerprint, the flow is unharmed; if no packet does, the second packet and rest of the flow from the client is blackholed.
 Packets from the server are unharmed, but the client is unable to ACK any data.
 - The flow is blackholed by simply dropping all packets from the client after the first packet, while packets from the server are unimpacted (by "flow", we mean packets with the same source and destination IP:port).
 Although the server can communicate with the client, the client is unable to ACK any data.
 The whitelister remembers this flow for 30 seconds after the last matching packet is seen (and each additional packet sent in the flow resets the timer).